 As the 2012 election approaches, the people of Massachusetts want an honest conversation about the economy and the future of our nation.
-Unfortunately, the recent piece by the MetroWest Young Democrats on Senator Scott Brown’s job record is full of divisive and misleading language.
+Unfortunately, the recent on Senator Scott Brown’s job record is full of divisive and misleading language.
 Let’s look at Senator Brown’s actual record on jobs: since being elected, he has introduced more than 10 pieces of legislation focused on job creation.
 Two of his ideas were adopted by President Obama last year and were actually signed into law in November.
 One was the “Hire A Hero” Act designed to give incentives to small businesses to hire returning veterans.
 The other was a repeal of the 3% withholding tax that would have hit businesses across the country with a stealth tax.

 Just this week, Brown hosted a jobs fair in Worcester that will help a community hit hard by the recession.
 Although our economy in Massachusetts is better off than many other states, Brown knows that there is still more to be done.
 Clearly, his record shows that he cares about job growth and wants to help his constituents get back on their feet.